openhab/org.openhab.ui.habmin/README.md

 Installation
 ------------
 * Download the project zip file from GitHub and unzip files in the directory webapps/habmin (you will need to create this directory).
-* Place the org.openhab.io.rest.*.jar file into the addons directory (this is stored in the addons directory in the repository).
+* Place the org.openhab.io.habmin*.jar file into the addons directory (this is stored in the addons directory in the repository).
-* Remove the existing jar file starting with org.openhab.io.rest from the system/plugins directory.
+* Place the org.openhab.binding.zwave*.jar into the addons directory (this is stored in the addons directory in the repository).
+Note that this bundle is currently needed, but if you don't have zwave then it won't actually run if it's not configured.

 Optionally, in order to get the graphing to work, you need to also install a new core.persistence JAR.
 This includes a method to return data from a persistence query.
 This should work with any queryable persistence service, although I've only tried it with mySQL.
-* Place the org.openhab.core.persistence.*.jar file into the addons directory (this is stored in the addons directory in the repository).
-* Remove the existing jar file starting with org.openhab.core.persistence from the system/plugins directory.

 You will probably need to restart OpenHAB for the new REST interface to take affect.

-You can then start habmin at the address [http://localhost:8080/habmin/index.html](http://localhost:8080/habmin/index.html) (assuming openHAB is running on your local computer using the default port - if this is not the case, you will need to adjust the address accordingly).
+You can then start _HABmin_ at the address [http://localhost:8080/habmin/index.html](http://localhost:8080/habmin/index.html) (assuming openHAB is running on your local computer using the default port - if this is not the case, you will need to adjust the address accordingly).

 Contributing